Bart Allen: Fictional character biography

 Bart Allen's full debut as Impulse on the cover of The Flash (vol. 2) #92 (July 1994).

-Bart Allen is the son of Meloni Thawne (a descendant of Eobard Thawne) and Don Allen (the son of Barry Allen).
-Don and his sister Dawn were killed in an invasion by the Dominators when Bart was an infant.
-Bart was born with full super-speed; his cousin Jenni Ognats, daughter of Dawn Allen and Jeven Ognats, did not at first display any signs of super-speed.
-At the sight of seeing her father tortured, her latent super-speed powers activated and would go on to join the Legion under the name XS.
-It is later revealed that these events took place on the parallel world of Earth-247, with Don, Dawn, and their families having traveled there from the main universe.

-Due to his Speed Force abilities, Bart undergoes rapid aging, causing him to appear to be twelve when he is chronologically only two years old.
-To prevent him from developing mental health problems, he is raised in a virtual reality world that adheres to his sense of time.
+Bart Allen is the son of Meloni Thawne (a descendant of Eobard Thawne) and Don Allen (the son of Barry Allen), who relocated to the alternate universe of Earth-247.
+Due to his Speed Force abilities, Bart ages rapidly, causing him to appear to be twelve when he is chronologically only two years old.
+Bart is raised in a virtual reality world that adheres to his sense of time.
 When it becomes clear that this method is not working, Bart's grandmother Iris West takes him to the 21st century, where Wally West tricks Bart into overexerting his abilities and returning his metabolism to normal.
 Because he spent most of his childhood in a simulated world, Bart has no concept of danger and is prone to reckless behavior.
-Bart proves to be more trouble than Wally can handle and is placed in the custody of Max Mercury, who moves with him to Manchester, Alabama.

-Bart joins the Teen Titans early in his career before becoming a founding member of the superhero team Young Justice alongside Robin and Superboy.
-Impulse stays with Young Justice for an extensive period of time, during which he develops the ability to create Speed Force energy duplicates.
-One of Bart's clones is killed during the "Our Worlds at War" storyline, causing Bart to quit Young Justice temporarily as he comes to terms with his mortality.
+Bart proves to be more trouble than Wally can handle and is placed in the custody of Max Mercury.
+Bart joins the Teen Titans early in his career before becoming a founding member of Young Justice alongside Robin and Superboy.
 Following Max Mercury's disappearance, Bart is adopted by Jay Garrick, the first Flash, and his wife Joan.
-After Young Justice disbands, Bart joins some of his former teammates in the Teen Titans.
+After Young Justice disbands, Bart rejoins the Teen Titans.